0100101101011010/food/foodventures/_posts/2019-08-24-what-i-ate-north-italy-edition-emilia-romagna.md

 – Kevin

 For my main, I ordered the *passatelli* with cold liquid escarole, black olives, and lemon.
-What were *passatelli?* I couldn't tell you, and there was no signal within the restaurant so I wasn't even able to google it.
+What were *passatelli*?
+I couldn't tell you, and there was no signal within the restaurant so I wasn't even able to google it.
 Hopefully this doesn't ruin *passatelli* for anyone, but when my food arrived at the table, I had the first impression of worms swimming in a green swamp.
 Don't get me wrong, it was quite yummy!
 Would I order it again?
 No, and not just because it looks unappetizing.

 Like the [maltagliati](/food/foodventures/what-i-ate-north-italy-edition-milan/#lunch-at-cantina-della-vetra) I had earlier in Milan, this dish contains pine nuts, but whereas the flavour of the earlier dish complemented the nuts very well, this one didn't.
 Every bite I took with pine nuts overwhelmed all other flavours.
 Furthermore, since they are made with breadcrumbs, the *passatelli* are dry and crumbly, almost like they are stale.
 Not exactly my favourite pasta texture, but the whole point of eating food in different countries is trying their local cuisine, and I definitely got to eat something that's very hard to come by back home.
 The sauce of escaroles, olives and lemons was wonderful, quite "homey," although I couldn't taste the lemon.

 ## Saturday: Modena and Maranello

-A warning about traveling to Modena in August: *EVERYTHING IS CLOSED.* Despite being a small city, Modena is a culinary destination in Italy, known especially for its balsamic vinegar production but also for many fantastic restaurants, including *Osteria de Francesca,* one of the top restaurants in the world.
-It, in addition to what seems like every other restaurant in the entire city, was closed in mid-late August.
+A warning about traveling to Modena in August: *EVERYTHING IS CLOSED*.
+Despite being a small city, Modena is a culinary destination in Italy, known especially for its balsamic vinegar production but also for many fantastic restaurants, including the *Osteria de Francesca*, one of the top restaurants in the world.
+It, along with half the city, was on vacation when we visited.

+So if you visit at this time, even if the restaurant normally should be open or says it's open on Google maps, check the website or search for them on Facebook.
+Many restaurants won't update the website but will mention holiday closures on their Facebook page.
+Or just try your luck and go to the restaurant in person, but be prepared for disappointment and have a backup or three in mind.

 ### Ice Cream at Gelateria K2

-We were in Modena and its neighbouring town Maranello to visit the [Ferrari museums](#), and wanted to eat lunch in Modena after touring the museums.
-We couldn't find a single decent-looking restaurant open for business.
  Downtown Modena was very quiet even in the middle of the day; like Milan, it seems a lot of locals here take their vacations in August.

-In desperation, we settled for some gelato, and bought some snacks from the [Coop](/food/foodventures/italian-junk-food) next to the train station.
+Since we couldn't find a single decent-looking restaurant open for business, in desperation, we settled for some gelato, and bought some snacks from the [Coop](/food/foodventures/italian-junk-food) next to the train station to take home with us.

 My flavours: Spagnola (vanilla and cherry) and Zuppa Inglese.
-Yah, we're feeling international today!!
+Yeah, we're feeling international today!!

 Kevin's flavours: tiramisu, amaretto, and crema.